MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-getstarted.md

 ### Start the emulator and connect your bot

 At this point, your bot is running locally.
-Next, start the emulator and then connect your bot by completing the following tasks in the emulator:
+Next, start the emulator and then connect to your bot in the emulator:

-1. Type **http://localhost:port-number/api/messages** into the address bar -- where **port-number** matches the port number shown in the browser where your application is running.
+1. Type **http://localhost:port-number/api/messages** into the address bar, where **port-number** matches the port number shown in the browser where your application is running.
-> [!TIP]
-> In the example shown above, the application is running on port number **3978**, so the emulator address would be set to: http://localhost:3978/api/messages.

 2. Click **Connect**.
 (You won't need to specify **Microsoft App ID** and **Microsoft App Password** -- you can leave these fields blank for now.
 You'll get this information later if/when you register your bot with the framework.)

+> [!TIP]
+> In the example shown above, the application is running on port number **3978**, so the emulator address would be set to: http://localhost:3978/api/messages.

 ### Test your bot

 Now that your bot is running locally and is connected to the emulator, test your bot by typing a few messages in the emulator.
-You should see that the bot responds to each message you send by echoing back your message prefixed with the text 'You sent' and ending with the text 'which was *##* characters' (where *##* is the total number of characters in the message that you sent).
+You should see that the bot responds to each message you send by echoing back your message prefixed with the text 'You sent' and ending with the text 'which was *##* characters', where *##* is the total number of characters in the message that you sent.

-Congratulations -- you've successfully created a bot by using the Bot Application template Bot Builder SDK for .NET!
+You've successfully created a bot by using the Bot Application template Bot Builder SDK for .NET!

 ## Next steps